 - If No, all prices will be sent excluding tax.

-Use Ajax Update - If you we unable to exclude the template path from caching as describe in the Magento 2 requirements above, this will help you prevent Web Extend data from being cached.
+Use Ajax Update - If you were unable to exclude the template path from caching as describe in the Magento 2 requirements above, this will help you prevent Web Extend data from being cached.

 - If No, you run the risk of data caching, which could cause data inconsistencies in Emarsys.